CCTV Rules for Society- CCTV Rules and Regulations in India

 5. Do housing societies need police permission for CCTV installation?

-6. How long CCTV footage is kept in India?
+6. How long is CCTV footage kept in India?

 Footage retention typically ranges from 30 to 90 days, in line with CCTV rules and regulations in India for data protection.